novuhq/novu/docs/docs/channels/chat/discord.md

 # Discord

-When using Discord you will have to save the integration credentials on the subscriber entity.
+When we are using Discord we will have to save the integration credentials on the subscriber entity.
 Discord supports two ways to do this:

 1. Using the **Discord Webhook** integration.
 2. Using the **Discord Bot** integration.